ozanozyegen/TurkishWikiExtractor/README.rst

 Introduction
 ------------
-I have created this to extract turkish wiki dumps for testing NLP algorithms.
+I have created this code to extract turkish wiki dumps for testing NLP algorithms.
 Other extractors I've tried have character issues and didn't work well with TR Wiki Dump.
-It doesn't work perfect.
+It is not working perfectly.
 But it is good enough to test NLP algorithms.

 This module contains code for manipulating wikipedia dumps available from http://download.wikimedia.org/backup-index.html